rempsyc/lavaanExtra/paper/paper.md

 ## speed =~ x7 + x8 + x9
 ```

-Should we want to use this model in a full SEM, we do not need to define the
+Should we want to use these latent variables in a full SEM model, we do not
-latent variables again, only the new components.
-In the example below, the
+need to define the latent variables again, only the new components.
+In the
-dependent variables DV (`speed` and `textual`) are mediated by the mediator M
+example below, the dependent variables DV (`speed` and `textual`) are mediated
-(`visual`) and predicted by the independent variables IV (`ageyr` and `grade`).
+by the mediator M (`visual`) and predicted by the independent variables IV
-Similarly, we specify covariances between the DVs and IVs, and in this case
+(`ageyr` and `grade`).
+Similarly, we specify covariances between the DVs and
-our indirect effects can be determined automatically.
+IVs, and in this case our indirect effects can be determined automatically.

 ```r